innovmandie/CFPapplicationDemonstration/README.md

 ##It's a Django application
 This application is a survey to make a self evaluation of your skills and knowledge about the organisation of professional trainning.
+The survey help you to buil radar charts of your skills
 <hr>

 <h1>Installation</h1>

-Create a folder an a python virtuel environment.
+Create a folder and a python virtual environment.

 python -m venv /path/to/new/virtual/environment https://docs.python.org/fr/3/library/venv.html